Published on August 10th, 2020

 Another powerful synthetic opioid, fentanyl is 50 to 100 times more potent than morphine.
 Although it is used medically to treat patients with severe pain, it is also manufactured and used illegally.
 Synthetic opioid drugs like fentanyl are now the most common drugs involved in U.S. drug overdose deaths.
 In fact, according to the National Institute on Drug Abuse, 59.8 percent of opioid-related deaths involved fentanyl in 2017 compared to 14.3 percent in 2010.7

 Hydromorphone (Dilaudid) is a potent Schedule II prescription opioid drug that has a very high potential for abuse and dependence.
 Medically, it’s used to relieve pain and works by stimulating receptors on nerves in the brain to increase pain tolerance and reduce the perception of pain.
-It is five to 10 times stronger than morphine.
+It is two to eight times stronger than morphine.
 Although medically useful, hydromorphone is frequently abused and ER visits associated with the abuse of this drug increased from 12,142 in 2008 to 18,224 in 2011.8

 Oxymorphone (Opana) is three to 10 times stronger than morphine, depending on how it’s administered and it is highly addictive.
 In fact, it is so highly abused that the manufacturer of Opana pulled Opana ER (the extended-release formulation of the drug) off the market, following a request from the FDA.9 It is a Schedule II opioid drug and many people who abuse it inject it, which produces a powerful, euphoric high.
-However, abusing oxymorphone this way also increases the user’s risk for contracting HIV.
+However, abusing oxymorphone this way also increases the user’s risk of contracting HIV.

 Morphine is one of the most popular pain-relief medications and is about three times stronger than codeine.
 It produces feelings of euphoria and is easy to get, which makes it particularly attractive for drug abusers.
 Classified as a Schedule II narcotic by the DEA, morphine produces effects that are similar to those of heroin, fentanyl, and oxycodone, and overdose can cause cold, clammy skin, lowered blood pressure, depressed breathing, sleepiness, coma, and possible death.10